 Have you achieved something recently?
 We all go through seasons that demand more of us.
 Sometimes, you deserve to celebrate your hard work and resilience with decadent jewelry.
-Let's say you've decided to shop online for a tasteful diamond ring to celebrate your commitment to yourself and your journey.
+Let's say you've decided to shop online for a tasteful diamond ring or for that pair of diamond flower earrings you've been eyeballing for the last couple of weeks to celebrate your commitment to yourself and your journey.

 If you've never shopped for diamond jewelry before, all of the jewelry jargon could be hard to decipher.
 You know you'll want to choose a gem that shines brilliantly, but what do letters have to do with a jewelry's color?
 Let's decode some of the four C's so you have a better understanding of how to judge a diamond's color with a color chart (aka diamond color grading).